 Click the button: and a new window will appear.
 From here you can choose from five types depending on your objectives.

 - A general automation should be used if you want to send a set of emails and don’t want to set an objective that means the supporter leaves the automation. i.e. they will go from start to finish (unless they opt out of course).
 General automations can target new supporters or supporters entering a profile.
 Supporters can only ever enter these types of automations once.

-- New to Donor automations are used for when you want the automation to stop when the supporter donates.
-These automations can target new supporters or supporters after their first action.
+- New to Donor automations are used to target new donors.
+These automations target supporters, regardless of new or existing, that makes a donation for the first time.
 Supporters can only ever enter these types of automation once.

 - Birthday Message automations will be sent to supporters on their birthday, or a set number of days before.
 The birthday is selected via the date in the supporter’s Supporter Birthday tagged field.
 Supporters can enter these types of automations more than once.